 Technical set up and live engineering for music events, liaising with artists and music promoters, and marketing.

 Processing and managing products using digital platforms, using online tools to distribute and promote products, designing campaigns for selling and streaming digital music / video products.

-In July 2020 we started a COVID 19 variation to this project with additional funding from The National Lottery Community Fund, restructuring some of our activities to allow for remote access.
+In July 2020 we started a COVID 19 variation to this project.
+This involved additional funding from The National Lottery Community Fund, to restructure some activities to allow for remote access.